 One man in particular, that thou shalt not name for legal purposes, turned me into a steak.

-I see the direction that your thoughts are going in.
-Of course it is difficult for a steak to write they don’t have any hands!
-But no, a steak can’t write because it has already had the living daylights twatted out of it with a sexual harassment rolling pin.
+A steak, as we know, has probably had the living daylights twatted out of it and it’s not different to the sexually harassed woman.
+She’s just been twatted with a sexual harassment rolling pin.
 Leaving you in a further state of lifelessness to that which the harasser pictured you in before.

 Like the psycho, as we are taught, you should humanise yourself.
 Remind the psycho that you’re a real human being with a family, friends, and feelings.
 Unfortunately, the harasser and the psycho are, rather surprisingly, different people and no matter how much you talk of your family and your loved ones to remind them to fuck the off away they still see a tasty ass piece of rump roaming the office floor.